 The Karanlik (Dark) Church, which has the best preserved Christian frescoes in Cappadocia, will be the most important part of your visit to the Goreme Open Air Museum.
 A separate ticket is required for entrance to the Dark Church.

 The most important feature of the Dark Church is that it has one of the most beautiful depictions of Christ Pantocrator in Anatolia.
-You can see this magnificent mosaic in many books promoting Cappadocia.
+You can see this magnificent fresco in many books promoting Cappadocia.

 Goreme Open Air Museum Entrance Fee 2025